d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec-pretraining.md

 embed(x)
 ```

-### Skip-gram Model Forward Calculation
+### Defining the Forward Propagation

-In forward calculation, the input of the skip-gram model contains the central target word index `center` and the concatenated context and noise word index `contexts_and_negatives`.
-In which, the `center` variable has the shape (batch size, 1), while the `contexts_and_negatives` variable has the shape (batch size, `max_len`).
-These two variables are first transformed from word indexes to word vectors by the word embedding layer, and then the output of shape (batch size, 1, `max_len`) is obtained by minibatch multiplication.
-Each element in the output is the inner product of the central target word vector and the context word vector or noise word vector.
+In the forward propagation,
+the input of the skip-gram model
+includes
+the center word indices `center`
+of shape (batch size, 1)
+and
+the concatenated context and noise word indices `contexts_and_negatives`
+of shape (batch size, `max_len`),
+where `max_len`
+is defined
+in :numref:`subsec_word2vec-minibatch-loading`.
+These two variables are first transformed from the
+token indices into vectors via the embedding layer,
+then their batch matrix multiplication
+(described in :numref:`subsec_batch_dot`)
+returns
+an output of shape (batch size, 1, `max_len`).
+Each element in the output is the dot product of
+a center word vector and a context or noise word vector.

 ```{.python .input}
 def skip_gram(center, contexts_and_negatives, embed_v, embed_u):